-Section 2.4 of the fire code is entitled Fire Hazards, and it says in part "Combustible waste materials in and around buildings shall not be permitted to accumulate in quantities or locations that will constitute an undue fire hazard."
+Section 2.4 of the fire code is entitled Fire Hazards and it says in part "Combustible waste materials in and around buildings shall not be permitted to accumulate in quantities or locations that will constitute an undue fire hazard."
 The material in this photo is domestic waste and should be removed right away as it presents a fire hazard and potential target for vandalism.

-Some of the most common exterior fires are dumpsters, garbage and recycling bins.
+Some of the most common exterior fires are dumpsters, garbage, and recycling bins.
 They are often a target for vandals as they present an opportunity.
-Another cause of these types of fires is discarded ash from solid fuel appliances or smokers' materials.